gedefili/azure-naming/docs/usage.md

 Tokens are validated using Entra ID.
 Your user must belong to one of the following roles:

-* `user` — basic access to claim/release/audit personal usage
+* `reader` — basic access to view docs and audit your own usage
-* `manager` — privileged access to view any audit log
+* `contributor` — create/claim/release names and run slug sync
-* `admin` — all manager permissions plus provisioning
+* `admin` — full contributor permissions plus cross-user audit access

 ---